Berthe Morisot: Impressionism, 1875–1885

-Having become more confident about oil painting, Morisot worked in oil, watercolor and pastel at the same time, as Degas did.
+Having become more confident about oil painting, Morisot worked in oil, watercolours and pastel at the same time, as Degas did.
 She painted very quickly but did much sketching as preparation, so she could paint "a mouth, eyes, and a nose with a single brushstroke."
 She made countless studies of her subjects, which were drawn from her life so she became quite familiar with them.
-When it became inconvenient to paint outdoors, the highly finished watercolors done in the preparatory stages allowed her to continue painting indoors later.
-In 1874, Berthe's submission to the Salon is rejected; it would be the last time she would submit a piece to the exhibition.
-That same year, Berthe shows ten works at the First Impressionist Exhibition, notably being the only woman who exhibits.
+When it became inconvenient to paint outdoors, the highly finished watercolours done in the preparatory stages allowed her to continue painting indoors later.
+In 1874, Berthe's submission to the Salon was rejected; it would be the last time she would submit a piece to the exhibition.
+That same year, Berthe showed ten works at the First Impressionist Exhibition, notably being the only woman who exhibits.
 She exhibited with the Impressionists from 1874 onwards, only missing the exhibition in 1879 when her daughter Julie was born.

-Impressionism's alleged attachment to brilliant color, sensual surface effects, and fleeting sensory perceptions led a number of critics to assert in retrospect that this style, once primarily the battlefield of insouciant, combative males, was inherently feminine and best suited to women's weaker temperaments, lesser intellectual capabilities, and greater sensibility.
+Impressionism's claimed attachment to brilliant colour, sensual surface effects, and fleeting sensory perceptions led a number of critics to assert in retrospect that this style, once primarily the battlefield of insouciant, combative males, was inherently feminine and best suited to women's weaker temperaments, lesser intellectual capabilities, and greater sensibility.

 During Morisot's 1874 exhibition with the Impressionists, such as Monet and Manet, Le Figaro critic Albert Wolff noted that the Impressionists consisted of "five or six lunatics of which one is a woman...[whose] feminine grace is maintained amid the outpourings of a delirious mind."

 Morisot's mature career began in 1872.
 She found an audience for her work with Durand-Ruel, the private dealer, who bought twenty-two paintings.
 In 1877, she was described by the critic for Le Temps as the "one real Impressionist in this group."
 She chose to exhibit under her full maiden name instead of using a pseudonym or her married name.
 As her skill and style improved, many began to rethink their opinion toward Morisot.
 In the 1880 exhibition, many reviews judged Morisot among the best, even including Le Figaro critic Albert Wolff.

 Turning, 1885–1887

 After 1885, drawing began to dominate in Morisot's works.
-Morisot actively experimented with charcoals and color pencils.
+Morisot actively experimented with charcoals and coloured pencils.
 Her reviving interest in drawing was motivated by her Impressionist friends, who are known for blurring forms.
-Morisot put her emphasis on the clarification of the form and lines during this period.
-In addition, she was influenced by photography and Japonisme.
-She adopted the style of placing objects away from the center of the composition from Japanese prints of the time.
+Morisot put her emphasis upon the clarification of the form and lines during this period.
+In addition, she was influenced by photography and Japonism.
+She adopted the style of placing objects away from the centre of the composition from Japanese prints of the time.